 The issue that the testers found was the tightness of the socket connecting the blade and the handle.
 As we test it in hard soil, we can see that it wasn’t compact or fitted well.
 So there is very light swaying.

-The ash wood handle, among the most common and heavy-duty shaft, the material is quite strong.
+The ash wood handle is among the most common and heavy-duty shaft and the material is quite strong.
 We dug through 3 feet deep trench both on the soft and hard soil.
 The wooden shaft can give good support and control when you are working even hard ground and on soil with big rocks underneath.

 A slight problem that our testers have experienced during the testing is that the blade is weak for heavy liftings like large amounts of soil and rocks.
 The blade shows instability slightly bends when used with a bulky load.